Sai25Hajime/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01
-I have implemented a linear regression model for our dataset called house price prediction according to Task-01: "Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms."
+I have implemented a linear regression model for house price prediction based on Task-01: "Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms."
+The goal was to find the best-fit line (regression line) that predicts the house prices (dependent variable) based on the features such as square footage, number of bedrooms, and number of bathrooms (independent variables).

-The goal is to find the best-fit line (regression line) that can predict the dependent variable based on the independent variables.
+# Dataset
 Here is the dataset used: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 # Steps for Using the Dataset